Utagawa HIROSHIGE (1797-1858)

 A journey to Kyoto in 1832, on which Hiroshige got invited, brought the chance to travel the famous Tōkaidō road, which leads from Edo (today Tokyo) to Kyoto.
 He illustrated the impressions along the way, and when he came back to Edo, he produced the series The Fifty-three Stations of the Tōkaidō (Tōkaidō gojūsan tsugi no uchi).

 The Convention of Kanagawa in 1854 put an end to the isolation policy in Japan and Japonism became a new interest.
 By that time, Japanese woodblock prints and especially works by Hiroshige, came to have a strong influence on Western artists.
 Especially European impressionists studied closely Hiroshige's compositions.
-Van Gogh collected ukiyo-e and painted copies of two prints from the series One Hundred Famous Views of Edo in 1887.
+Van Gogh, just as one examples of many, collected ukiyo-e and painted copies of two prints from the series One Hundred Famous Views of Edo in 1887.
 Art Nouveau and Jugendstil also got affected by Japanese woodblock prints.